hapax/hapax.github.io/assets/reality.md

 deeper truths in that undiscovered sea.

 One of these deep truths is that everything is interesting.
-This is one the perks of being a scientist; you get to see the universe as a kind of fractal of wonder, exhibiting wonder in every object and at every length scale.
+This is one the perks of being a scientist; you are part of a human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every length scale.
+But you can also explore this fractal for yourself, and get interested in everything!
 Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping spaghetti.